Jamesits/proxifier-profiles/README.md

 Some profiles for my Proxifier.
 Useful in China.

-I recommend using `Current.ppx` for daily use. `CMCC Optimized.ppx` may not work as it's name announced.
+I recommend using `Current.ppx` for daily use.

 Default proxy is a local shadowsocks proxy on port 1080.